What happens if a drug you take is not on the Formulary (drug list) or is listed as restricted in some way (such as needing Prior Authorization)?

 If you have questions, please contact our Customer Service Department.
 You may also call through a video relay service company of your choice.
 Interpreter services are provided free of charge to you.

-You can review the Senior Preferred Part D Drug Transition policy here.
+You can review the Quartz Medicare Advantage Part D Drug Transition policy here.